Troublesome Topic: THE ANATOMY AND PHYSIOLOGY OF THE UNIVERSE Part 1

 Cleansing must always come before atonement.

-Cleansing and atonement were the mechanisms God gave Israel for movement from being common and unclean to becoming clean and holy.
+Cleansing and atonement were the mechanisms God gave Israel for movement from common and unclean to clean and holy.

 We are cleansed when we repent and confess; we are atoned for when we use faith to grab hold of the atoning blood of Jesus.
 In our minds they go together when a person decides to follow Jesus, but in reality they are two different things that fulfill the two requirements of God’s spiritual economy.

 I know that when I said that cleansing must come first, some of you thought about baptism and how baptism comes after salvation.
-But baptism does not cleanse us, the cleansing has already occurred; baptism is only an outward sign of what has already happened.
+But baptism does not cleanse us, the cleansing has already occurred; baptism is only an outward sign of what has already happened inwardly.
 And in this case, the water of baptism does not represent cleansing, it represents death!
 That’s right.
-Cleansing is a type of burial, except we don’t bury people in dirt and then pull them out again; some might not get pulled out in time to stay alive.
-So we “bury” them under water, which often represented danger and death in ancient times.
-So the truth sill applies – cleansing must come before atonement.
+Baptism is a type of burial, except we don’t bury people in dirt and then pull them out again; some might not get pulled out in time to stay alive.
+So we “bury” them under water just long enough to represent death and resurrection.
+So the truth still applies – cleansing must come before atonement.

 That fits the Old Testament pattern that one could not jump from being unclean and common to being clean and holy; first one needed to become common and clean and then he was eligible to become clean and holy through the atoning work of a blood sacrifice.